Jake-Analyst/Employee-Attrition-Analysis-/README.md

 ## Results & Insights
 - **Sales** and **Research & Development** departments had the **highest attrition rates**
-- **People who were Divorced and the Male gender ** showed higher turnover
+- **Married people and the Male gender ** showed higher turnover
 - **Low monthly income** and strongly correlated with attrition
 - **Gender differences** were minimal but slightly higher among males
 - **Salary Increment** led to increased performance

 ## Business Recommendations
 - **Review salary structures** to ensure fair compensation for lower-income employees
-- **Create mentorship and career growth programs** for male and divorced employees
+- **Create mentorship and career growth programs** for married employees
 - **Use data monitoring** to track retention metrics continuously
 - Allocate more resources for high performing job roles